 Furthermore if anyone wants to read documents about banning women in baseball please see the following links for the National Baseball Hall of Fame:

-WOMAN'S PLACE IS IN GRANDSTAND
+WOMAN'S PLACE IS IN GRANDSTAND,

 Signing of Woman Player by Harrisburg Brings Bar on Feminine Performers